-JPT, the owner of Bernardo sandals, has filed a patent infringement suit against Balenciaga.
-According to the American sandal brand’s complaint, which was filed this week in the U.S. District Court for the Southern District of Texas, “Balenciaga has copied the innovative designs of the Bernardo brand and engaged inproduction and distribution of infringing products through retail and online sales outlets.
+JPT, the owner of Bernardo sandals, is taking Balenciaga to court for patent infringement suit.
+According to the American sandal brand’s complaint, which was filed in June in the U.S. District Court for the Southern District of Texas, “Balenciaga has copied the innovative designs of the Bernardo brand and engaged inproduction and distribution of infringing products through retail and online sales outlets.
 Rather than undertaking its own independent development, Balenciaga copied Bernardo’s innovative designs.”

 Bernardo's parent company alleges that “since 1946, the Bernardo brand has inspired the women’s sandal market with its sophisticated designs.
 Today Bernardo’s sandal designs are distinctive and well-known in the footwear industry.
 Bernardo’s patented designs are the result of significant investments in the Bernardo brand, innovative design work and product development.”